cbmira01/FeatureRanking/doc/REPORT.md

     - on-device sample_distances zero filtering (deal with variable-length arrays)
     - minimize data moves to/from OpenCL devices
     - minimize intermediate work in global memory (global --> local --> global)
-    - how to make a multi-device execution contexts?
+    - how to make multi-device execution contexts?
     - how to launch non-blocking kernels?

     Future